Tizil-01/Assembler-and-Simulator/README.md

 Starter repository for Computer Organization, Winter 2023 semester, assignment at IIITD

-SimpleRISC Assembler
+SimpleRISC Assembler and Simulator

 <h2>Adding code</h2>

 * Add the assembler code in the Simple-Assembler directory.
 Add the commands to execute the assembler in Simple-Assembler/run.
+* Add the simulator code in the SimpleSimulator directory.
+Add the commands to execute the assembler in SimpleSimulator/run.
-* Make sure that both the assembler read from stdin.
+* Make sure that both the assembler and the simulator read from stdin.
-* Make sure that both the assembler write to stdout.
+* Make sure that both the assembler and the simulator write to stdout.

 <h2>How to evaluate</h2>